zhao-shuyang/active_learning/README.md

 Active learning is typically used when unlabeled data is abundant, but labels are expensive or difficult to obtain.
 It aims at learning an optimal model with a limited labeling budget.
 Mismatch-first farthest-traversal has been proposed for sound classification and sound event detection.
 However, it has a good potential to be extended to other problems.

 ## An imaginary problem
 The visualization of the algorithm uses a binary classification problem, with 5000 randomly generated data points.
 The data points belong to two classes, visualized with green and blue.
+The traget decision boundaries are marked with two blue triangles.
 The labeling budget is 500.
 In each batch, 100 data points are queried for labels.

 ![Image description](http://zsy.fi/static/active/MFFT/figure_0.png)